blackary/neat-starter/src/about.md

 ## About Ed Blackwood

 Ed Blackwood has been involved in worship ministry for over 30 years.
 His passion is helping families discover the joy of worshiping together.
-Through Worship Connected, he provides weekly Bible reading plans and resources designed specifically for household worship (often called family devotions) that are connected to the preaching texts of the weekly congregational worship.
+Through *Worship Connected*, he provides weekly Bible reading plans and resources designed specifically for household worship (often called family devotions) that are connected to the preaching texts of the weekly congregational worship.

 <div class="bg-blue-50 border-l-4 border-blue-500 p-4 my-8">
   <blockquote class="text-lg italic text-gray-700">